 - Treating other mental health conditions.
-Anxiety, depression or other mental health disorders can worsen symptoms of functional neurologic disorders.
-Treating mental health conditions along with functional neurologic disorders can help recovery.
+Anxiety, depression or other mental health disorders can worsen symptoms of functional neurologic disorder.
+Treating mental health conditions along with functional neurologic disorder can help recovery.

 Regular follow-up with your medical team is important to monitor your recovery and make changes to your treatment plan as needed.